-This spring was my first visit to the Franciacorta region in Northern Italy and I’ll be honest I knew little of what to expect.
+I first visited Franciacorta during the Spring season, and it was my first visit to the region in Northern Italy.
+I’ll be honest I knew little of what to expect.
 My only knowledge of the region was basic at best, and most of it through Instagram friends and having a few tastes at Gambero Rosso’s Tre Bicchieri in Chicago earlier this year.
 Located within the Province of Brescia in Lombardy, Franciacorta, officially a DOCG since 1995, is a small wine region southeast of Lake Iseo producing high-quality sparkling wines.

 Now as many travelers know, most flights from the states to Europe are overnight journeys and you often don’t arrive to your destination until morning or mid-day – and often exhausted.
 However, with time of the essence, it’s important to get adjusted to the new time zone as fast as possible.
 For me, that means keeping active until my usual bedtime in my new locale.
 On this trip, I flew into Milan’s Linate airport on a transfer from Dublin.
 Many domestic and European airlines also fly into Il Caravaggio International Airport.
 Malpensa Airport offers many direct flights from the states as well.

 Both Linate and Malpensa are within a 45 to 60-minute drive to the Franciacorta region, while Il Caravaggio is within 30 minutes.
 Upon arrival, I grabbed my bags and made my way to the nearest espresso counter to order my latte (although if you want to look less like a tourist, order an espresso or doppio if it’s past breakfast time), before making my way to the rental car station.
 Trust me the added caffeine will serve you well as you begin your adventure.